Skip to content

 Did you know that most delivery exceptions are not caused by the delivery carrier?
 Thus, it is incumbent on you, the shipper, to make the difference in proactively avoiding every delivery exception that will affect your customers’ delivery experience.

-Delivery exceptions can have a major impact on your eCommerce business.
+Delivery exceptions can have a major impact on your ecommerce business.
 Not only do they cause customer dissatisfaction, they also result in lost sales and increased costs.
 To minimize the impact of delivery exceptions, it’s important to understand the root cause of the problem and put measures in place to prevent them from occurring in the first place.

-What Is A Delivery Exception?
+a) What Is A Delivery Exception?

-First, let’s talk about promise dates.
 A delivery exception is predicated on when the shipper promised that the shipment would be delivered.
-So if you promise delivery in two days and it arrives late, this is a delivery exception.
-Now on the other hand if you give a longer estimate and it comes on time, there is no exception.
-It is unfortunate that many shippers solely rely on the carrier’s promise date.
+So if you promised delivery in two days and it arrives late, this is a delivery exception.
+Now on the other hand if you give a longer estimate and it’s on-time, there is no exception.
+It is unfortunate that many shippers solely rely on the carrier’s promised date.
 In most cases, shippers will just regurgitate to their customers the promised date provided by the carrier.
-Be mindful of doing this as many delivery exceptions are not the carrier’s fault.
+Be mindful of doing this as many delivery exceptions are not due to the carrier’s delay, nor is it their fault.

-3 Major Ways That Delivery Exceptions Can Affect Your Business.
+a) Three Major Ways That Delivery Exceptions Can Affect Your Business.

 “The key is to set realistic customer expectations, and then not to just meet them, but to exceed them—preferably in unexpected and helpful ways.”